Learn More About Ohio Malpractice Insurance

 Limits of Liability: The most common limits of liability in Ohio are $1 million per claim with an annual aggregate cap of $3 million.

-Most hospitals require a physician carry malpractice insurance prior to granting admitting privileges.
+In Ohio, medical malpractice coverage is necessary for doctors who wish to secure hospital privileges, as most medical centers require physicians to have medical malpractice insurance in order to be considered for staff positions.
 Some of the hospital systems requiring this include, but are not limited to, Bethesda North Hospital in Cincinnati, Fairview in Cleveland and Miami Valley Hospital in Dayton.

 Best Medical malpractice insurance companies in Ohio